 I hope to gradually add to these posts as and when I get a moment.
 Let me know if there is anything you think has helped you too, I’d love to discover more and hear from you friends.

 - Sand Timers See my newest post about these; Sand Timers: Help with those difficult transitions.
-These are good practice with all young children; your child does not need a diagnosis to benefit from these, we use them with all ages.
+These are good practice with all young children; your child does not need a diagnosis to benefit from these, we use them with all ages in our home and particularly to manage sharing between siblings.

 - Picture Exchange Cards (PEC’s) New post on these coming soon!
-For now I will say that you can buy these online (I have bought them from Ebay) or make your own.
+For now I will say that you can buy these online (I have bought them from Ebay) or make your own (also done with a scrap of carpet and a laminator).
 I have made some boards for our son which work well for routines.

 - Trampette We have a so called ‘collapsible’ indoor trampoline we bought from Amazon.
 It’s not really collapsible, more take-apart-able, and it takes up a bit of space, but is great for stemming.
 In the summer I use it outdoors a lot for the hyper bouncy overload we sometimes get.
 You can get grants for them.
 We applied for one but there wasn’t enough funding at the charity so we just had to buy it!